 To achieve the best results, always follow paint manufacturers’ recommendations.
 Complete and continuous protection by the coatings is important as humidity can cause deterioration of untreated doors over a period of time.
 A quick drying primer / undercoat is recommended to seal the surfaces on doors.
 Light sanding with fine paper between coats will remove grain-raise and further enhance the final finish.

-For exterior doors and jambs, at least one of the finishing coats should be applied as soon after delivery or installation as possible, taking particular care to coat the bottom of the door.
-Any deterioration of the factory applied primer or base coat should be re‐coated before further finishing coats are applied.
+For exterior doors and jambs, at least the primer coat and one finishing coat should be applied as soon after delivery or installation as possible, taking particular care to coat the bottom of the door.
+Any deterioration of the factory applied sealer or base coat should be sanded and re‐coated before further finishing coats are applied.
 Exterior doors and jambs should be finished in dry weather with the full finishing system is applied according to the manufacturer’s instructions.
 The finish for exterior doors should be exterior quality paint or high build stain.
 Low build stains are not suitable for external applications.
 Dark coloured paint or stain finishes on north or north-west facing exterior doors may lead to high surface temperatures and increase the risk of distortion.
 Resene Cool Colour paints should be considered in these situations.

 For fibreglass faced doors, lightly sand with 140 grit sandpaper, wipe down and prime with solvent-based etch primer.
 All six sides of the door must be painted with the Resene Cool Colours paint system, as it reduces heat transfer to the fibreglass.
 The warranty is void if the door is not correctly prepared and painted on installation.

 Entrance tempered hardboard doors are designed for use in weather-protected situations only, and must not be subjected to direct sunlight or rain.
 All surfaces including top and bottom should be thoroughly sealed before fitting and finished to topcoat finish on all six surfaces.
 Doors should be finished in light reflective colours.